kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 - `interestingName` is currently undergoing a change of LoRA adapters from `creativeNameGen-v3` (20% traffic split) to `veryCreativeNameGen` (80% traffic split)
 - `veryCreativeNameGen` is selected as the LoRA adapter, and replaces `interestingName` in the body of the request (mutated by ext-proc)
 - the request is then efficiently scheduled onto one of the valid Pods
-- metrics are sent back to the BEP, aggregated and re-emitted via sidecar (following the metric standardization)
+- Prometheus metrics are sent back to the BEP, aggregated and re-emitted via sidecar (following the metric standardization)

 How Multiple BackendPools might integrate together: